dcunited001/dcunited001.github.io/_posts/2018-01-28-semioteleological-revolution-a-sociophysical-phase-change.md

 #AlexanderMethod is a metaphor.

-fortunately, i was smart enough to have already understood the method as a metaphor for "limb" control. in #ElfenLied, psychics with phantom limbs are tightly controlled. these are incredibly powerful beings tormented by experimentation & never released.
+fortunately, i was smart enough to have already understood the method as a metaphor for "limb" control. in Elfen Lied, psychics with phantom limbs are tightly controlled and restrained in isolation.
+These are incredibly powerful beings tormented by experimentation & never released.

 ### メードのデートスル

 ![](/img/posts/)

-i'm not saying there's a connection b/w me, #Boulder & the
-#Rothschild's. just that my manager was the most insufferable asshole
-i've ever met, like he was Salaryman Stalin. anyways: no point in fighting über-powerful people, unless you're sadomasochistic.
+i'm not saying there's a connection between me, Boulder & the Rothschilds.
+All I mean is that that my manager was the most insufferable asshole i've ever met, like he was Salaryman Stalin. anyways: no point in fighting über-powerful people, unless you're sadomasochistic.
+In fact, I'm pretty sure the Rothschilds would be on my side -- they hate communism because it means they lose control over vast regions of socioeconomic territory to another main branch of the Illuminati.

 ![Tanya the Evil]()

 however, every body has a brain (mother brain)